Arabella Sara Crawford1

 William James Curtis married Irene Frances Cecilia Gore, daughter of Colonel Edward John Mounsey Gore and Hon.
 Emilia Herbert Fullarton Napier, in 1947.1 He and Irene Frances Cecilia Gore were divorced.1

-William James Curtis lived at Evercreech, Somerset, England.1
+He lived at Evercreech, Somerset, EnglandG.1

 Citations